X

 Thank you very much.
 That was the last question in queue.
 I would now like to hand the conference back to the management team for any closing comments.

-Yeah, hang on a second please.
+Yes.
+Hang on a second, please.

 Ashwani Gupta

 So, thank you.
-Thank you for your.
 Thank you for your time.
 Thank you for your support.
-I also want to take this opportunity to share with you that Mr. Muthu Kumaran will be taking the assignment in the group with effect from 1st of March.
-So I really want to say thanks to you for your great support to Mr. Muthakuraman.
-Because of which APS iRIT is at this stage we will be introducing to the succession.
+I also want to take this opportunity to share with you that Mr. Muthukumaran will be taken — will be taking the assignment in the group with effect from 1st of March.
+So I really want to say thanks to you for your great support to Mr. Muthukumaran, because of which APSEZ is at this stage.
+We will be introducing to the succession.
 This is in line with our succession plan and the career development plan.
 And we will be introducing Mr. Krishna as the new CFO in the next call.
+Thank you.
+Thank you for your support.

 Related Post